Strategic Management Control

 We also plan the international structure of business groups, optimizing national and international taxation.

-Business plan for start up company or projects
+Business plan for start-up companies or projects

 • presentation of the entrepreneur and management;